osu1191/libefp2/README.md

 For a complete description of EFP data file format consult FRAGNAME section in GAMESS manual (see http://www.msg.ameslab.gov/gamess/).

+More information can be found in [How to create EFP parameters](https://libefp2.github.io/html/parameters.html).

 ## Information for code contributors